Azure/fleet-networking/docs/Fleet management Design.md

 1. The controller "claims" the member cluster by creating a "lease" configMap in the member cluster.
    * The configMap's name is a well known name by convention.
-   * It contains the hub cluster's [unique ID](https://github.com/kubernetes/kubernetes/issues/77487) which is the UID of the namespace kube-system for now.
+   * It contains the fleet UID which can be reused if the hub is migrated to another cluster.
-   * The controller will reject the member cluster if the configMap already contains a cluster ID not the same as its ID.
+   * The controller will reject the member cluster if the configMap already contains a fleet ID not the same as its ID.
    * We could use a CR but that means we also need to apply a CRD there.
+   * We can add more information to the configMap such as the join time, last health check result, last health check time, etc.
 2. The controller creates a namespace of the same name as the member cluster in the hub cluster.
 3. The controller starts a health check loop for each member cluster which
    * Checks the health of the member cluster by updating the last health check time in the lease configMap